 A study done by the Harvard Business Review found that gains and losses made during a recession tend to endure after the economy upswings.
 The “oh it is just the times, my business will make a comeback after the recession” mentality is killer.
 Don’t make excuses, make adjustments.

 Improving processes through avenues such as new technology is usually a time consuming and risky move for a business.
 It takes time to integrate new technology and train all of your employees on how to use it.
 After all of that, it may not even be a good fit for your business.
+When you’re already busy, new technology may be a distraction or hindrance.

 Now you have plenty of time on your hands to implement and test new systems.
 Try out that new software, implement a new management system, adopt more technology, now is the time where you can experiment and improve your internal processes.